 Hiccup Circus Uganda’s outreach partners are organizations working with at-risk communities or youth in difficulty.
-HCU has been showcased in different locations so people can more easily access the programs… there is no cost so there are no barriers for them to attend the performances freely.
+HCU has been showcased in different locations, in Kampala and upcountry, so people can more easily access the programs… there is no cost so there are no barriers for anyone to attend the performances freely and have fun with education.

 BELOW SOME EXAMPLES OF OUR TOURNÉES AND PERFORMANCES